arshitiitbombay/EDL/Manual/README.md

 ### TO DO / DOING / TEST:

-- Master send slave how much to move
+- Master send slave how much to move : Done
-- Limit switch triggering handling ( Not just stopping motors )
+- Limit switch triggering handling ( Not just stopping motors ) :